rtgibbons/Ansible-Proxmox-inventory/README.md

 ### Changelog:
+- Added groups for nodes and vm by nodes (by @rtgibbons)
 - Added option to ignore invalid SSL certificate (by @bmillemathias) [PR](https://github.com/ansible/ansible/pull/17247)
 - Compatible with a Proxmox cluster (by @xezpeleta)
 - Added group 'running' (by @xezpeleta)